wbzyl/rails4-tutorial/lib/views/mongodb.md

 -->

-Po tych zmianach w kodzie, możemy już skorzystać z dobrodziejstw strong parameters.
 Klasa `ActionController::Parameters` definuje dwie metody:

 * `require(key)` – fetches the key out of the hash and raises a `ActionController::ParameterMissing` error if it’s missing